Imprint and Data Privacy

 You explicitly and expressly consent to us processing the data as specified in this privacy policy.

-The revocation of your consent authorises us to immediately terminate the business relationship or to discontinue the provision of certain services, irrespective of other contractual agreements.
+The revocation of consent authorises us to immediately terminate the business relationship or to discontinue the provision of certain services, irrespective of other contractual agreements.
 You acknowledge that the discontinuance of certain services by us does not constitute a breach of contract by us and/or relieve you of your financial and other contractual obligations.

 1. Severability clause